Yoga brick: Applications

 The yoga teacher and author Candace Moore writes that yoga bricks can be useful for both beginners and advanced practitioners.
 Beginners can benefit from supporting their hand in asanas such as Trikonasana, Triangle pose, sitting on a block in a forward bend such as Paschimottanasana, or supporting one buttock in Eka Pāda Rājakapotāsana (King Pigeon pose), giving a beneficial forward tilt to the pelvis.
-Moore suggests that a pair of blocks can be used to support the knees in the seated Baddha Konasana, Cobbler's pose, while practitioners can work towards more advanced poses using a block under each hand to practice arm balances such as Eka Hasta Bhujasana (Elephant's Trunk pose), a preparatory asana for Astavakrasana.
+Moore suggests that a pair of blocks can be used to support the knees in the seated Baddha Konasana, Cobbler's pose, while practitioners can work towards more advanced poses using a block under each hand to practice arm balances such as in preparation for Astavakrasana.
 Similarly, in Iyengar Yoga, a pair of yoga bricks can be used under the feet in Urdhva Dhanurasana (Upwards Bow pose) to enable the lower trunk to lift better, or the hands can be placed on yoga bricks.

 Yin Yoga (founded c.
 1975) uses props such as blocks to help get sensation into whichever area is of concern; the purpose may be to increase stress in an area, to reduce stress where it is not wanted, to make some poses accessible to the practitioner, to provide enough support to allow the muscles to let go, and to make poses more comfortable, permitting them to be held for longer.
 The Yin Yoga teacher Sarah Powers explains that "When the bones feel supported, the muscles can relax;" an example is the use of blocks to support the knees in Butterfly pose, the Yin equivalent of Baddha Konasana.

 Restorative Yoga (founded c.
 2007) uses blocks extensively, for example arranging them under a bolster to create a ramp or to raise a part of the body.